Wheatland Music Festival: History

 In the early 1970s a small group of Mt.
 Pleasant Food Co-Op (now the GreenTree Cooperative Grocery) members and local musicians were staging free concerts and benefits around the Big Rapids and Mt.
-Pleasant, MI areas.
+Pleasant, Michigan areas.
 Common sites were city parks and public halls.
 Proceeds enabled the food co-op to pay rent and utilities.
 Meanwhile, founders of the Wheatland Music Organization were organizing about two concerts a month during the summer.

 The First Wheatland Bluegrass Festival was held as a benefit for the Mt.
 Pleasant Food Co-Op, August 24, 1974.
 It was a one-day event held on the Rhode family farm, located four miles east of Remus on M-20.
 June Rhodes' utility room became festival headquarters, her backyard was the backstage area, and her sister-in-law's yard across the road was the parking lot.
 The flatbed trailers were in place along with the first-aid tent, a sound system, and a hotdog stand.

 By 1975 Wheatland was born.
 Elections were held and the board of directors was established.
 Many of the first directors are still active in the organization.
 This can be attributed to their faith in each other, their commitment to community service, and passion for preserving and presenting traditional music and arts.

 With the 47th annual festival being deferred to 2021, officials blamed the COVID-19 pandemic as the result of 2020's cancellation.

 2021 festival and lineup were announced in June 2021, however due to rising rates of COVID-19 the 2021 festival was cancelled on August 11, with the next festival deferred to September 2022.